baldurbjarnason/colophon.cards/Design Notes.md

 ## Sharing

 Designing the sharing and collaboration mode should be a separate document.
 But the threads and cards UI should be _single user_.
-Nothing should happen in your threads or two your cards that isn't done by you.
+Nothing should happen in your threads or to your cards that isn't done by you.
 Sharing should be about data, attachments and sharing your threads (or subsets of your threads) with others as documents.